alphagov/content-publisher/docs/testing-strategy.md

 isolation.
 They are intended to provide exhaustive tests of the code paths through a particular class or module through its public interface.
-As per the [test pyramid](https://martinfowler.com/bliki/TestPyramid.html) approach to software testing, these should provide the majority of test coverage.
+As per the [test pyramid](https://martinfowler.com/bliki/TestPyramid.html) approach to software testing, these should provide the greatest volume of tests for the application.

 Characteristics of unit tests: